 If your home or your pet or both have fleas, you might be feeling a bit hopeless.
 Because of the abundant number of eggs that fleas lay during their lifetime, it can be a challenge to get rid of them completely.
 Even thoroughly removing all the fleas from your home is not sufficient, since you need to also get rid of all of those eggs and future fleas.
 Don’t despair: with a few cleaning tactics, and some powerful pesticides, you can solve this problem, and get yourself, your home, and your pet back to a flea-free state.

 There are a few different options available for flea prevention for dogs and cats -- note that it’s important to check if your treatment method is for use on cats or on dogs, since medications and treatments aren’t necessarily interchangeable.

 - Flea Powders: Flea powders are applied directly to your pet and repel the fleas using chemicals.
 They can be a bit messy to apply.

 - Flea Shampoos: Flea shampoos eliminate fleas, but aren’t a preventative.
 In order to be effective, you’ll have to bathe your pet fairly frequently if they are in contact with fleas -- the merits of this treatment will depend somewhat on your pet’s disposition when it comes to baths.

-- Flea Collars: Flea collars are used around your pet’s neck, and destroy fleas.
+- Flea Collars: Flea collars, like Seresto, are used around your pet’s neck, and destroy fleas.
 However, it’s important to note these collars aren’t always very effective toward fleas that land elsewhere on your pet -- like their legs, stomach, and behind.

-- Topical, Spot-on Treatments: Topical treatments are applied directly to your pet’s shoulder blades and ward off fleas.
+- Topical, Spot-on Treatments: Topical treatments, such as Revolution, are applied directly to your pet’s shoulder blades and ward off fleas.
 They spread the medication over your pet’s entire coat through the oil on your pet’s skin.